Rail transport in Victoria: New deal

 The 1980s saw corporatisation of the Victorian Railways carried out, with the railway commissioners replaced by VicRail and later government authorities.
 New liveries on trains were unveiled, as elderly "red rattlers" were replaced by new trains.

 1981 saw the Melbourne underground loop open in January, followed by the new air conditioned Comeng suburban trains and "N" type country passenger carriages in September the same year.
 Country services were also sped up under the New Deal by the closure of 35 of small wayside stations.
 Country passenger services saw the last of the non-air-conditioned wooden bodied passenger cars withdrawn from service in 1986, replaced by new "H" set carriages.
 Trials were also carried out for further upgrades, with locomotive A85 re-geared for 160 km/h operation in a series of test runs between Glenorchy and Lubeck in the state's west in July 1986.

 It was also the end of an era, with freight trains having their guards vans and guards abolished from 1985, and the carriage of livestock ended in 1986.
 The last run of the Spirit of Progress and Southern Aurora passenger trains were also made in 1986, on 3 August.
 Working practices were also altered, with through working of C class locomotives introduced between Melbourne and Adelaide in 1982.
 Previously Victorian locomotives were detached at the state borders, and replaced by locomotives from the next state.
 New locomotive were also introduced, with the G and N classes enabling the retirement of many of the 1st generation diesels.

-Cuts continued to the rail network, with larger centralised silos in the north western area of the state, and replacement of traditional safeworking systems by systems that required no local staff saw further stations de-manned.
+Cuts continued to the rail network, with larger centralised silos in the north western area of the state, and replacement of traditional safeworking systems by systems that required no local staff caused further stations to be subsequently de-staffed.

 Privatisation

 The 1990s saw costs further reduced on the rail network.
 Guards were removed from passenger trains in 1989, and driver only suburban trains commenced running in 1993, with the last suburban train crewed by a guard running in November 1995.
 In 1994, the National Rail Corporation was established, taking profitable steel, and intermodal trafficks from V/Line; and the Melbourne to Adelaide standard gauge line was opened in 1995, removing the break of gauge.

-Moves towards privatisation began in 1997, with V/Line split into V/Line Passenger and V/Line Freight and Melbourne services operated by the Public Transport Corporation split into Bayside Trains and Hillside Trains.
+Moves towards privatisation began in 1997, with V/Line split into V/Line Passenger and V/Line Freight and in 1998 Melbourne services operated by the Public Transport Corporation split into Bayside Trains and Hillside Trains.
 V/Line Freight was sold to Freight Victoria in 1999, followed by National Express taking over Bayside Trains and V/Line Passenger in 2000, with Connex Melbourne taking over Hillside Trains.